 Once the ghee is hot, add the crushed almonds and cashew nuts to the pan.
 Fry them until they are golden brown in color (1-2 minutes).
 Keep stirring while frying.

 Add the grated lauki to the pan and fry for 5-6 minutes on medium heat.

 Now add 3 cups of whole milk.

 Reduce the heat to low and cook until all the milk has reduced.
 Keep stirring frequently to avoid milk from burning at the bottom of the pan.
 It will take 20-25 minutes for all the milk to be reduced.
-Add ½ tsp cardamom powder and ¼ tsp rose water and cook for a minute.
+Add ½ teaspoon cardamom powder and ¼ teaspoon rose water and cook for a minute.

 In the meanwhile, add the grated khoya to a non-stick pan and cook it on medium heat until it turns slightly brown (4-5 minutes).
 This is to remove the raw smell of the khoya.

 Add the browned khoya and ¾ cup sugar to the pan with lauki and mix everything well.
 The halwa will become slightly runny because of the melted sugar.